oceannimbus/oceannimbus/README.md

 http://oceannimbus.github.io/oceannimbus/

 Ocean Nimbus is a blog for discussion about ocean subjects.

-This blog was based on the Minimal-Mistakes theme.
+This blog was built using the Minimal-Mistakes Jekyll theme.
 Check it out at:

 [1] https://mmistakes.github.io/minimal-mistakes/